Help Us Sink Plans for London's Toxic Cruise Port

 Yet if current plans for a new toxic cruise port in London go ahead, ships will be allowed to run their much dirtier diesel engines whilst docked - pumping out toxic fumes near homes and schools!

 Other major cities make the cruise ships hook up to electric onshore power.
 We want the same.

-A CLEAN CRUISE PORT OR NONE AT ALL.
+WE WANT A CLEAN CRUISE PORT OR NONE AT ALL.

 Just one medium sized cruise ship moored at the Greenwich site at Enderby Wharf (or 'Maritime View'), will consume about 700 litres of diesel per hour, emitting equivalent levels of nitrogen dioxide and deadly particulate matter as 688 lorries with their engines idling.

 Experts claim that pollution leads to 40,000 deaths in the UK every year causing: